DmitryScaletta/free-heroku-alternatives/README.md

 [Pricing](https://adaptable.io/pricing) | [Deployment](https://adaptable.io/docs/deploying-your-existing-app) | [App requirements](https://adaptable.io/docs/app-guides/deploy-nodejs-app#containerized-app-requirements)

-* Automatically deploys from your GitHub repo on push.
 * Adaptable is currently in beta.
 * Free managed Postgres or MongoDB is included with each app (MS SQL available as add-on).
 * Web services do not support persistent disks.
 Apps can write to local disk, but files will be lost when the app is scaled down or updated.